ada/weather-station/server/README.md

 The following commands should be run in the Windows Console application.

 ###Requirements
+Install the following applications:
 ```
 1. NodeJs
 2. MongoDB
 3. npm package manager
 ```

+After installing the above requirements you can run the following commands from the root directory.
 ###Installation
 ```
 1. npm install